 Professor de la Garza reports her research using creative writing, poetry, fiction, and has often shared her research through staged performances.
 She’s currently working on a novel and several collections of poetry, as well as leading a faculty research group on the topic of “mindful heresy,” which is something her interests have led her to write about.

-Uttaran Dutta, assistant professor, studies creative ways to address development, health and social disparity issues.
-His research focuses on sustainable development and social change in marginalized communities, analyzing the importance of culture, communication, design and innovation in transforming the lives of people who are socially, politically and economically poor.
+Uttaran Dutta, assistant professor, studies creative ways to address development, health, and social disparity issues.
+His research focuses on sustainable development and social change in marginalized communities, analyzing the importance of culture, communication, design, and innovation in transforming the lives of people who are social, politically and economically poor.
 In all his work, local participants are the key forces in identifying and developing cost-effective solutions using local resources.
 For example, in one project, he is developing a computer application for illiterate people in rural India to access useful information regarding local weather, employment, education, and other basic services such as healthcare.
-In another project, he collaborated with local people to construct a mini-hospital, library-cum-museum and a protection-wall to save sacred environmental resources in remote indigenous villages in eastern India.
+In another project, he collaborated with local people to construct a mini-hospital, library-cum-museum, and a protection-wall to save sacred environmental resources in remote indigenous villages in eastern India.